zhizhongpu/predocguide/3advicebefore.md

   - You should connect to them and see if they have or can refer you to any opportunities.

 ### Summer RA @Midd
-Around March or April, the Economics department hires summer RAs You should apply asap with your CV, transcripts, writing sample, and code samples
+MiddEcon hires summer RAs around March or April.

+You should apply asap with your CV, transcripts, writing sample, and code samples.

 ### Summer research outside Midd
 - There are many summer research opportunities outside Middlebury